POST /v0/agreements/deploy-with-permit or POST /v0/agreements/{id}/input.

-For normal TypeScript integrations, prefer the TypeScript client: deployAgreementWithPermit(...) signs and submits deployment permits, and submitAgreementInputWithPermit(...) signs and submits input permits.
+For normal TypeScript integrations, prefer the TypeScript client reference: deployAgreementWithPermit(...) signs and submits deployment permits, and submitAgreementInputWithPermit(...) signs and submits input permits.
 Use this reference when you are constructing typed data directly, verifying SDK helper behavior, or debugging a signing mismatch.

 Deploy signing reference